shubhamprogrammer2371/Hospital_Network_Design_Project/README.md

-I implemented a number of networking techniques in an intermediate networking project that was based on a case study, including port security, port address translation, access control lists (ACL), subnetting, IP addressing, SSH,Open Shortest Path First(OSPF) and dynamic host configuration protocol (DHCP).
+I implemented a number of networking techniques in an intermediate networking project that was based on a case study, including port security, port address translation, access control lists (ACL), subnetting, IP addressing, SSH, Open Shortest Path First(OSPF) and dynamic host configuration protocol (DHCP).